logo for Virginia Inclusion Summit

 The Virginia Inclusion Summit brings together workplace professionals, government employees, and higher education administrators and students for a day of learning, sharing, and connecting.
 Attendees have the opportunity to explore timely issues and learn about best practices to help institutions across Virginia become more inclusive.

-Each conference attendee will have the opportunity to pre-select their sessions prior to the Virginia Inclusion Summit.
+Each attendee will have the opportunity to pre-select their sessions prior to the Virginia Inclusion Summit.
 Be on the lookout for an email to select your preferred choices from Summit organizers 2 week prior to the Summit.
-Full session descriptions available in the drop down sections below.

 8:15am – 9:00am